Paul Hamm: Gold medal controversy

 Others argued that this deduction had not been taken when other gymnasts had exceeded the required number and therefore ought not to apply in this case.
-Hamm supporters also contended that Hamm had earned the right to be the last gymnast to compete based on his performance on the initial night of the competition and knowing what he needed to earn a gold, silver, or bronze medal, he had adjusted his high bar routine accordingly.
-If Yang Tae Young had been awarded an additional 0.100 point, Hamm would have been able to adjust his routine to take account of that fact, and might have earned a higher score on the high bar, the final piece of equipment.
+Hamm supporters also contended that Hamm had earned the right to be the last gymnast to compete based on his performance on the initial night of the competition and knowing what he needed to earn a gold, silver, or bronze medal, he had adjusted his horizontal bar routine accordingly.
+If Yang Tae Young had been awarded an additional 0.100 point, Hamm would have been able to adjust his routine to take account of that fact, and might have earned a higher score on the horizontal bar, the final piece of equipment.

 Eventually, Bruno Grandi, President of the FIG, stated that the FIG would not change the results of the all-around.
 However, the FIG sent a letter to Hamm in care of the United States Olympic Committee, stating:

 If, (according to you [sic] declarations to the press), you would return your medal to the Korean if the FIG requested it, then such an action would be recognised as the ultimate demonstration of Fair-play by the whole world.
 The FIG and the IOC would highly appreciate the magnitude of this gesture.

 In the letter, Grandi stated that Yang Tae Young was the "true winner" of the competition.

 For the complete text, see this link.

 The USOC was outraged by the FIG's request and refused to deliver the letter.
 In a response letter to the FIG, the USOC stated:

 The USOC views this letter as a blatant and inappropriate attempt on the part of FIG to once again shift responsibility for its own mistakes and instead pressure Mr. Hamm into resolving what has become an embarrassing situation for the Federation.
 The USOC finds this request to be improper, outrageous and so far beyond the bounds of what is acceptable that it refuses to transmit the letter to Mr. Hamm.

 In the letter, the USOC also noted that the International Olympic Committee ("IOC") and its president, Jacques Rogge, opposed FIG's efforts to pressure Hamm in this manner, in direct contradiction to an implication made in the FIG's letter.

 For the complete text of the USOC's response, see this link.

 Yang then filed an official appeal with the Court of Arbitration for Sport (CAS), seeking to have his score changed and be awarded the gold medal.
 On September 27, 2004, Hamm and the USOC appeared before the court in Lausanne, Switzerland during a hearing that lasted eleven and one-half hours.
 Nearly one month later, on October 21, 2004, a three-judge CAS panel announced that the results from the Olympics would remain and that Paul Hamm would get to keep the gold medal.
 The verdict was final and could not be appealed.
 (See this link for the complete text of the decision.)